ionic-team/cordova-plugin-ionic-webview/README.md

 <!-- TODO: remove beta in README.md and CONTRIBUTING.md -->

-# Ionic Web View
+# Ionic Web View for Cordova

-A Web View plugin for Cordova, focused on Ionic apps (but can be used with any Cordova app).
+A Web View plugin for Cordova, focused on providing the highest performance experience for Ionic apps (but can be used with any Cordova app).

+This plugin defaults to using WKWebView on iOS and the latest evergreen webview on Android.
+Additionally, this plugin makes it easy to use HTML5 style routing that web developers expect for building single-page apps.

-The repo and document are for `cordova-plugin-ionic-webview` @ `2.x`, which uses the new features that may not work with all apps.
+Note: This repo and its documentation are for `cordova-plugin-ionic-webview` @ `2.x`, which uses the new features that may not work with all apps.
 See [Requirements](#requirements) and [Migrating to 2.x](#migrating-to-2x).

 :book: **Documentation**: [https://beta.ionicframework.com/docs/building/webview][ionic-webview-docs]